duMagnus/ai-tutor/README.md

 These guidelines aim to create a cohesive and user-friendly design across the application.

+### Best Practices: Avoid Inline Styles
+- **All component styling must be handled via CSS files or CSS-in-JS solutions.**
+- **Inline styles should be avoided** to ensure maintainability, consistency, and easier updates across the platform.
+- Always use CSS classes and follow the style guide for colors, spacing, borders, and typography.

 ## User Dashboard

 Once logged in, users will no longer see the landing page as their home.
 Instead, they will be directed to a personalized **User Dashboard**.
 This page is designed to provide a seamless and interactive experience for users to explore and engage with learning materials.